agnes-celle/agnes-celle.github.io/_publications/2011-The intersubjective function of modal adverbs: a contrastive English-French study of adverbials in journalistic discourse.md

 citation: 'Celle (2011).
 “The intersubjective function of modal adverbs: a contrastive English-French study of adverbials in journalistic discourse” <i>Contrastive pragmatics, Special Issue of Languages in Contrast</i>'
 category: 'Journal articles'
 ---
-Special Issue of Languages in Contrast 9:1, 23-36

-Recommended citation: Celle (2011).
+Celle (2011).
 “The intersubjective function of modal adverbs: a contrastive English-French study of adverbials in journalistic discourse” <i>Contrastive pragmatics, Special Issue of Languages in Contrast</i>